2Obe/BSData/README.md

-# BSData - dataset for Instance Segmentation
+# BSData - dataset for Instance Segmentation and industrial Wear Forecasting

 The dataset contains 1104 channel 3 images with 394 image-annotations for the surface damage type “pitting”.
 The annotations made with the annotation tool [labelme](https://github.com/wkentaro/labelme),